 Google Chrome has been showing ERR_QUIC_PROTOCOL_ERROR for some time now.
-Since you are reading this tutorial, I assume that you are one of the many Chrome users experiencing this issue while visiting the popular sites like YouTube, Gmail, Google, etc. When many users faced this issue the first time, they thought there was something wrong with their connection or their own device.
-But the fact is, there was nothing wrong either with the devices or connections.
-So now the questions is, why were they coming across This Webpage is Not Available ERR_QUIC_PROTOCOL_ERROR error?
-What exactly is this ERR_QUIC_PROTOCOL_ERROR?
+Since you are reading this tutorial, I assume that you are one of the many Chrome users experiencing this issue while visiting the popular sites like YouTube, Gmail, Google, etc. When many users faced this error initially, they thought there was something wrong with their connection or device.
+But the fact is, this error has nothing to do with the device.
+Let’s check out in detail what is ERR_QUIC_PROTOCOL_ERROR error and why it blocks popular sites.

 Google always keeps working in making their every service better, and Chrome is one of them.
 They remain busy in trying latest innovations to improve user experience and internet connectivity.
 But sometimes, in making the web faster for their users, their own services receives a setback.
 Users have reported getting a number of errors while trying to visit websites on Chrome.